Working with PDF files in Python

 wmFileObj = open(wmFile, 'rb') pdfReader = PyPDF2.PdfFileReader(wmFileObj) pageObj.mergePage(pdfReader.getPage(0)) wmFileObj.close() return pageObj

-First of all, we create a pdf reader object of watermark.pdf.
-To the passed page object, we use mergePage() function and pass the page object of first page of watermark pdf reader object.
+- Foremost, we create a PDF reader object of watermark.pdf.
+To the passed page object, we use mergePage() function and pass the page object of the first page of the watermark PDF reader object.
 This will overlay the watermark over the passed page object.